zeromev/zeromev-core/README.md

 export POSTGRES_HOST=your_server_ip_address
 ```

-Once you have run `tilt up`, ensure you create the mev_inspect db, as described at the end of this section:
+Once you have run `tilt up`, ensure you populate the mev_inspect db, as described at the end of this section:

 ```
 ./mev exec alembic upgrade head